soklet/soklet-jetty/README.md

 }
 ```

-See [http://soklet.com](http://soklet.com) for complete documentation of server configuration options.
+See the [Soklet website](http://soklet.com) for complete documentation of server configuration options.

 ## About